Annual Reporting/Child Only (AR/CO) Cases

 • In cases where the adult has a SAR 7 due in one month, but transitions to AR/CO the following month, the case will not be discontinued if the recipient fails to submit the SAR 7.
 In such cases, the grant will remain the same until the RD/RC.

-• When a case goes from SAR to AR/CO, the cases becomes AR/CO the first of the month following when the adult is removed from the AU.
+• When a case goes from SAR to AR/CO, the case becomes AR/CO the first of the month following when the adult is removed from the AU.

 ExampleExampleThe AU in an AR/CO case consists of a non-needy relative (NNR) and two children.
 On June 2, 2013, the NNR reports she was laid off from her job and provides verification.
 She applies to include herself in the children’s AU.
-The EW determines she is eligible, effective July 1, 2013.
-The EW provides a NOA to the recipient (The notice will be provided, as soon as it is available, in a separate update) indicating the case is now subject to SAR rules.
+The EW determines she is eligible effective July 1, 2013.
+The EW provides a NOA to the recipient indicating the case is now subject to SAR rules.
 The SAR cycle and RD/RC month will be based on the beginning date of aid or if a CalFresh case is already active, CalWORKs will follow the CF SAR cycle.

 ExampleExampleEffective June 1, a timed-out mother in a continuing CalWORKs AR/CO case is added back to the AU due to child support recoupment.
 The case would retain the same SAR cycle the case had prior to becoming an AR/CO case.